-Note that it is not a defense to attempt homicide charges if the defendant sustained no injuries.
+Note that it is not a defense to attempt homicide charges if the victim sustained no injuries.

-Killing in self-defense is legal in Nevada as long as the person reasonably believes the aggressor is about to kill or seriously injure him/her.5
+Killing in self-defense is legal in Nevada as long as you reasonably believe the aggressor is about to kill or seriously injure you or another person.5

-The thief in the above example will himself probably face attempt murder charges himself or at least robbery charges.
+The thief in the above example will himself probably face attempted murder charges or at least robbery charges.